SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 -  ``<SystemMemoryRatio> (default: 100%)``

    Configure the ratio of allocated memory for STON.
-   For instance, if this property is set to 50(%) in the equipment with 16GB memory, the server runs as if it has 8GB system memory.
+   For instance, when this property is set to 50(%) in the equipment with 16GB of memory, the server will run as if it has 8GB of system memory.
-   This option is especially handy when connected with other process by using :ref:`filesystem`
+   This option is especially handy when connected with another process by using :ref:`filesystem`

 -  ``<BodyRatio> (default: 50%)``

-   STON improves service quality by caching as many as Body data from disk to memory.
+   STON improves service quality by caching as much Body data as necessary from disk into memory.
-   This ratio can be optimized to enrich quality of service according to the service type.
+   This ratio can be optimized to enrich the quality of the service according to the service type.

       .. figure:: img/bodyratio1.png
          :align: center

-         Allocated system memory ratio can be configured with BodyRatio option.
+         The allocated system memory ratio can be configured with the BodyRatio option.

-   In case of game contents, the number of file is not many, but the size of contents is large.
+   In the case of game contents, while the amount of content is large, there are not many files.
    These services usually have a significant File I/O burden.
-   Using higher value for ``<BodyRatio>`` enables more contents data to reside in the memory.
+   Using a higher value for the ``<BodyRatio>`` enables more content data to reside in the memory.

       .. figure:: img/bodyratio2.png
          :align: center

-         I/O frequency will be decreased if BodyRatio value is increased.
+         I/O frequency will be decreased if the BodyRatio value is increased.